 Perhaps most important was a preface entitled “A Child’s Introduction to the Bible” written by Charles C. Ryrie.
 I had no idea who Charles Ryrie was, but I devoured this article over and over as my interest in and knowledge of the Bible grew during my pre-teen and early teen years.
 Looking back through it now, I cannot help but feel warmly towards Professor Ryrie (whom I now know to be an extremely important dispensationalist Bible scholar with special connection to Dallas Theological Seminary and editor of the Ryrie Study Bible).
 This man, whom I never had the opportunity to meet and who passed away in the early part of 2016, played no small part in sparking my personal interest in the Bible and in helping me see that anyone can read the Bible, understand it, and love it.

-During my last two years of high school, I was given the opportunity to learn Koine Greek by my school’s chaplain, Dr. Bill Dickson (who was, up until earlier this year, Rector of St. Andrew’s Episcopal Church of Fort Worth, TX).
+During my last two years of high school, I was given the opportunity to learn Koine Greek by my school’s chaplain, Dr. Bill Dickson (who, later on, became Rector of St. Andrew’s Episcopal Church of Fort Worth, TX).
 The first year, there were three of us who took him up on this offer.
 The next year, I was the only one, meaning I got a year of daily one-on-one tutoring in Greek from a man who had a PhD in the Septuagint text of the minor Prophets.
 Who gets that opportunity?!
 Even then, I could see that this was Providential.

 While I majored in music composition as an undergraduate student at Oral Roberts University, I minored in the Old Testament.
 I learned Hebrew during my freshman year and Aramaic during my senior year from Dr. Donald Vance, author of An Introduction to Classical Hebrew and one of the editors of the recently published Biblia Hebraica Stuttgartensia: A Reader’s Edition.
 Upon graduation I had two paths in front of me: music composition or biblical studies.
 After many months of prayer, I felt that God’s will was for me to pursue biblical studies, so I applied and was accepted to Oral Roberts University’s Graduate School of Theology and Missions, where I earned a Master of Arts degree in Biblical Literature with a concentration in advanced languages.
 It was while I was at ORU that I met and married my wife, Lara.